olivierizad-lab/gcp-billing-ai/docs/METRICS.md

 Recommended roadmap:
 1. Tag vibe commits to enable AI vs manual charts.
 2. Capture deployment metadata and test coverage in the metrics payload.
-3. Add comparative charts (e.g., Provisioner vs Billing Agent) once data is available.
+3. Add comparative charts once cross-project data is available.

 ---

 ## Conclusion & Next Steps

 - **Velocity:** 125 commits over seven active coding days (~14/day) demonstrates rapid iteration by a single primary engineer.
-- **Codebase depth:** 17K executable LOC spanning frontend, backend, automation, and docs—comparable to mature Provisioner modules.
+- **Codebase depth:** 17K executable LOC spanning frontend, backend, automation, and docs—comparable to other mature internal modules.
-- **Documentation-first culture:** Over one-third of the repository is documentation, mirroring the Provisioner approach to knowledge capture.
+- **Documentation-first culture:** Over one-third of the repository is documentation, mirroring the knowledge-capture approach used on similar apps.

-To produce Provisioner-style comparative statements (e.g., “90% faster / cheaper with vibe coding”) we need two follow-ups:
+To produce comparative statements (e.g., “90% faster / cheaper with vibe coding”) we need two follow-ups:

 1. **Tag AI-assisted commits** with vibe markers so the dashboard can quantify AI vs human output.
 2. **Surface test & release metrics** (pytest/Jest counts, deployment timestamps) to build charts similar to the CAL testing matrix.

 Once those hooks are in place, the next snapshot can state conclusions like

-> “Cloud Billing Agent delivered 17K LOC, three release candidates, and two production services in < 2 weeks—an order-of-magnitude faster than traditional replatforming projects—while maintaining Provisioner-level documentation.”
+> “Cloud Billing Agent delivered 17K LOC, three release candidates, and two production services in < 2 weeks—an order-of-magnitude faster than traditional replatforming projects—while maintaining enterprise-ready documentation.”

 *Report regenerated: November 7, 2025.*